 - 1. All compressors are supplied with a crankcase heater.
 It must be activated for 24 hours prior to starting the compressor.
 Be sure to check that the heater is functional.
 This can be done by simply touching the compressor in the area of the heater.
 It should feel warm to the touch.
 This check should be performed shortly after energizing the heater and again prior to starting the compressor.
 If the compressor is cold, do not attempt to start it.
 Locate the source of the problem, correct it, and wait 24 hours before starting the compressor. - 2.
 Use a "safe" heat source such as a heat lamp on the compressor crankcase for approximately 1/2 hour before start-up.
 Never use a torch or heat gun.
 They can raise system pressures to dangerous levels in a very short time, resulting in injury to personnel as well as property damage. - 3.
 After following steps 1 and 2 above, you can be relatively certain that no liquid refrigerant is left in the compressor.
 However, this does not mean that liquid refrigerant is not present elsewhere in the low side.
-To avoid compressor damage on start-up: - a.
-Hook up refrigerant pressure gauges (see nameplate for refrigerant type). - b.
-Deactivate the liquid solenoid valve. - c.
-"Bump" the compressor with the following procedure: - i.
-Before running the compressor, ensure that the compressor is not in a vacuum.
-Running the compressor in a vacuum can quickly cause it to be overworked and burn out the motor. - ii.
-Using a flathead screwdriver with an insulated handle, "bump" the compressor by pressing the contactor switch for 2 seconds.
+To avoid compressor damage on start-up: - 1.
+Install pressure gauges. - 2.
+Deactivate the liquid solenoid valve. - 3.
+"Bump" the compressor with the following procedure: - i Before running the compressor, ensure that the compressor is not in a vacuum.
+Running the compressor in a vacuum can quickly cause it to overwork and burn the motor - i Using a flathead screwdriver with an insulated handle, "bump" the compressor by pressing the contactor switch for 2 seconds.
 Do not repeat.